Online Classes - Frequently Asked Questions

 Do I need to be available or online at particular times?

 No. You can work entirely at your own pace.
 While there are drawbacks related to an online class, the flexibility is one of the positive aspects.
 Some folks actually prefer online classes because there is no time pressure; you can choose when and for how long you want to work on something, and even have time to repeat the activity/process and ask more questions.
-It also allows one to revisit aspects – which is very different from seeing demonstrations in a traditional in-person class and trying to remember it or interpret one's scribbled notes [been there; done that!]
+It also allows one to revisit aspects – which is very different from seeing demonstrations in a traditional in-person class and trying to remember it or interpret scribbled notes.

 I live many time zones away from the USA, can I take this class?